dji-sdk/Payload-SDK-Doc/source/camera/playback-download.md

       <img src="../images/camera_media_file_download.gif" width="500" alt/></span></p>
 </div></div>

-> **NOTE:** The download speed of media files is about 300KB/s.
+> **NOTE** The download speed of media files is about 300KB/s.
 The actual download speed is affected by the working environment.